hpcbg/ERTiRoB/ros2_ws/README.md

 ## Actions provided by the task board recorder

+The developed packages provide the following action for task board management:

+1. `/remove_task_board` of type `board_recorder_interfaces/action/RemoveTaskBoard` - action for removing all of the task board from the local database.

+    - This action requires the parameter `string task_board_id` which is the unique id of the task board.

+    - This action will return as a result `bool success` which will be `true` if the data for the provided `task_board_id` were removed successfully.

+    - This action will return as a feedback `bool is_authorized`.
+This field is reserved if some kind of user authentication is implemented in the future.

+    - Sample call: `ros2 action send_goal --feedback /remove_task_board board_recorder_interfaces/action/RemoveTaskBoard "{task_board_id: 'e8b4b12f2b14'}"`

 The developed packages provide the following actions for control of the recording process:

 1. `/record` of type `board_recorder_interfaces/action/Record` - action for starting a new recording.